-SSA has set up national mission and state missions for demandbased capacity development.
+SSA has set up national mission and state missions for demand- based capacity development.
 It is an effort at effectively involving the Panchayati Raj institutions, the school management committees, the village education committees, the parents' teachers associations, the mothers' teacher associations, the tribal autonomous councils in the management of elementary schools.
-It has also other levels of mission like district level, Gaon Panchyat education committee, tea garden education committee and municipal ward education committee.
-In first review joint meeting, it has found that the following states viz., Madhya Pradesh.
-Maharashtra, Orissa, Punjab, Tamilnadu, Tripura, Uttar Pradesh and West Bengal.
-The eight states visited by the mission represent a wide variety.
+It has also other levels of mission like district level Gram Panchayat education ward committee and municipal education committee.
+In first review joint meeting, it has found that the following states viz., Madhya Pradesh, Maharashtra, Orissa, Punjab, Tamilnadu, Tripura, Uttar Pradesh and West Bengal represent a wide variety.

 One reason is that some states had an experience of organizing their activities in a mission mode, thanks to the earlier District Primary Education Programme.
 Punjab and Tripura came into the SSA without experience of DPEP.
-States like Madhya Pradesh, Maharastra, West Bengal and Tripura have decentralized governance which is the hallmark of SSA.
-But states like Punjab, which has neither a history of strong local government institutions nor some experience with working in a mission mode is obviously in a different stage of evolution.
+States like Madhva Pradesh, Maharastra, West Bengal and Tripura have decentralized governance which is the hallmark of SSA.
+But states do not like Punjab, which has a history of strong local government institutions nor is some experience with working in a mission mode obviously in a different stage of evolution.